NHS Connecting for Health: History

 Contracts for the NPfIT spine and five clusters were awarded in December 2003 and January 2004.

 It was planned that patients would also have access to their records online through a service called HealthSpace.
 NPfIT was said by NHS CFH to be "the world's biggest civil information technology programme".

 The cost of the programme, together with its ongoing problems of management and the withdrawal or sacking of two of the four IT providers, placed it at the centre of controversy, and the Commons Public Accounts Committee repeatedly expressed serious concerns over its scope, planning, budgeting, and practical value to patients.
 As of January 2009, while some systems were being deployed across the NHS, other key components of the system were estimated to be four years behind schedule, and others had yet to be deployed outside individual primary care trusts (PCTs).

 The Guardian noted that the announcement from the Department of Health on 9 September, had been "part of a process towards localising NHS IT that has been under way for several years".
 In 2011 remaining aspects of the National Programme for IT were cancelled, and most of the spending would proceed with the Department of Health seeking for local software solutions rather than a single nationally imposed system.

 On 31 March 2013, NHS Connecting for Health ceased to exist, and some projects and responsibilities were taken over by Health and Social Care Information Centre.

 In August 2018, NHS launched a healthcare finance innovation initiative to identify solutions which could streamline financial operations.

 Structure and scope

 The programme was established in October 2002 following several Department of Health reports on IT Strategies for the NHS, and on 1 April 2005 a new agency called NHS Connecting for Health (CfH) was formed to deliver the programme.
 CfH absorbed both staff and workstreams from the abolished NHS Information Authority, the organisation it replaced.
 CfH was based in Leeds, West Yorkshire.
 By 2009, it was still managed nationally by CfH, with responsibility for delivery shared with the chief executives of the ten strategic health authorities.
 The programme represented a significant shift to national priorities over local priorities.

+The Conservatives pledge £730 million to expand NHS mental health services in England, aiming to reduce welfare costs by helping more people return to work.
+Critics, including Labour and the Institute for Fiscal Studies, question the feasibility of the projected savings and effectiveness of the proposed reforms.